 The perfect places for lunch hour in Saas-Fee are the Gletschergrotte (Glacier Grotto), Allalin and Kreuzboden.
 If you find yourself aching for a break near ‘Längflueh’ peak, pay Spielboden a visit and tank some energy by eating a Wallisian meat platter or a silverside rump cut.

 300 kilometers of slopes and 57 transport systems await you in the mountains of Graubünden.
-The ‘Jakobshorn’ (Jacob’s Horn) is optimal for snowboarders and free skiers that are looking for some jibbing in the snow parks and on the slopes.
-The ski possibilities on this mountain are vast – which is why it is a prime location for international sport events, too.
+The ‘Jakobshorn’ (Jacob’s Horn) is optimal for snowboarders and freeskiers who are looking for some jibbing in the snow parks and on the slopes.
+The ski possibilities on this mountain are vast – which is why it is a prime location for international sports events, too.

-‘Parsenn’, the skiing area opposite of Jakobshorn, is optimal for skiers and snowboarders of all levels.
+‘Parsenn’, the skiing area opposite Jakobshorn, is optimal for skiers and snowboarders of all levels.
 Hundreds of kilometers, prone to give you the most out of your holiday in the snow.
-‘Madrisa’ & ‘Rhinerhorn’ is perfect for families, with little paradises for kids and their parents.
+‘Madrisa’ & ‘Rhinerhorn’ are perfect for families, with little paradises for kids and their parents.

 110 slopes guarantee a successful and eventful skiing holiday in the Swiss Alps.
-High season starts on December 22nd and lasts until March 31st.
+High season starts on around December 22nd and lasts until about March 31st.

 How to get to Davos